Mik-el/Open_Camera_Android_Studio_ready/README.md

 OpenCamera
 ==========

-Open camera project - multi-functional camera application for android.
+Open source camera app for Android.
+Project ready to be imported in Android Studio.